-As we refine our implementation of our plan, stakeholder voice and analysis of the strong work underway in Massachusetts districts and schools will continue to play a prominent role.
-We hold regular meetings with many of our stakeholder groups, including superintendents, principals, teachers, union leadership, school committee members, state board members, state legislators, parents, students, and so forth.
-Our work to promote arts education has been informed by recommendations from the state’s Creative Challenge Index Commission and supported through targeted appropriations from the state legislature.
-We have established intentional processes that allow us to study the effectiveness of our initiatives, and we will continue to learn from local implementation efforts and make adjustments to our plans as necessary.
-We will continue these conversations and analyses, and also offer additional opportunities for stakeholders to provide input, particularly at key junctures when we are considering significant changes to an element of the plan.
+As we refine our implementation of our plan beyond 2023, stakeholder voice and analysis of the strong work underway in Massachusetts districts and schools will continue to play a prominent role.
+We will continue to hold regular meetings with many of our stakeholder groups, including superintendents, principals, teachers, union leadership, school committee members, state board members, state legislators, parents, students, and so forth.
+We have established intentional processes that allow us to study the effectiveness of our initiatives, and we will continue to learn from local implementation efforts and make adjustments as necessary.
+We will continue these conversations and analyses, and offer additional opportunities for stakeholders to provide input, particularly at key junctures when we are considering significant changes to an element of the plan.

 Long-term Goals